twhite96/made-mistakes-gatsby/src/posts/mastering-paper/pogo-connect-smart-pen.md

 And like that Ten One Design sent me a replacement pen with 2 extra tips free of charge.
 Excellent customer service if you ask me!
 Not sure if it's that new car smell effect, but this pen feels more sturdy and responsive than the last.

-Hoping that means the build quality has been improved and the tip sensor breaking apart is no longer an issue.
+Hoping that means the build quality has improved and the tip sensor breaking apart is no longer an issue.

 ## Update three months later